RHIT-CSSE/csse332/ClassMaterials/Exam2Prep/exam2guide.md

 * How to pass parameters to threads, how to use structs to pass more than one, and how to do it so that all your threads don't end up sharing the same parameters
-* How to create/wait/post on semaphores, how to use semaphores to prevent concurrency problems while still allowing parallelism
+* How to use mutexes

 ## Condition Variables & Mutexes